JoyDDDDNM/CPPJsonParser/README.md

 ### Parser::FromJson

-accept a Json format (From file stream) string and convert into user defined class
+accept a Json raw string (set by user) and convert into user defined class

 ## Benchmark